Art Should Be Fun

-Unfortunately art is often taught this way.
+Unfortunately, art is often taught this way.

 I am not sure where someone implemented the rule that practice has to be boring but, often the practice part of art ends up being just that.

+Some children are born with a natural gift that makes drawing easy.
+Natural artists see the world differently.
+However, any child can be taught to see like an artist.
+This is where the divide grows between naturally gifted children, and ones who are not.
 If you do not find a subject easy then you have to work harder to improve.
 If that time spent improving is not enjoyable then you will not gravitate towards that subject at all.

 What if you could slip practice into art but make it fun.
 A bit like putting ground up broccoli into tacos or some other exciting dish.
 It is there but, you do not know it is there.
 It is good for you but you do not see it.

 If students are hand held through each process of a picture that never leaves them in a position to fail their confidence grows.
 Also, if they are taught foundational techniques that are woven into a painting they want more.
 Their little faces beam with excitement and pride.
-They keep that Love for the subject because they can do it and they know they can.
+They keep that love for the subject because they can do it, and they know they can.

 So, I started to teach when I could finally find my way out of the kitchen and laundry room to other venues.
 I taught my classes with the student in mind.
 Make it fun and exciting and get them jazzed and confident and they will want to paint and draw more.
 Treat them like an artist from an early age and give them technical skills.
 Teach them how to use professional materials rather than cheap ones that give very little satisfaction.
-A curriculum was born.
-There is no right or wrong way to teach art but there is a better way.
+An art school was born.
+There is no right or wrong way to teach art, but there is a better way.
 Art should be fun!